peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/ht_create_your_first_visualization.md

 ![Welcome to GoodData components](assets/Welcome_to_React_GoodData_component.png)

-Notice the KPI number that you have added.

 ## Step 7 - Keep your code clean
 GoodData.UI provides a tool named [gdc-catalog-export](gdc-catalog-export.md) that can help you keep the list of object identifiers organized in a Javascript file within your application.